cmciosu/hemp-db/docs/BUILD.md

 ## Vercel

 Vercel runs [build.sh](/build.sh) for the build step.
 For this to pass, just make sure all dependencies are listed in [requirements.txt](/requirements.txt) and all versions are correct.

-##

-These two steps were separated to speed up build time in vercel for non-production builds